 ✔️ Street dance

 While some sports groups are an excellent way for your kids to meet other children, some are not, so don’t worry if your child doesn’t click with other kids.
 As adults, we don’t want to be friends with everyone, and our kids are just the same.
 Try your child with as many things as you can and see what sticks.
 It’s an excellent way to encourage preschool friendships and development.
 Don’t forget that all of these activities are great for your child’s mental and physical health, so all is not lost if they don’t make a best friend.

-Very often, preschoolers’ peer relationships are based on who their parents invite for playdates.
+Preschoolers’ peer relationships are often based on who their parents invite for playdates.
 Wait to see who your children naturally play with before you invite a child back to your house for the first time.
 Children develop friendships much more slowly for the first few years at school, so don’t worry if your child doesn’t have a best friend.
 It will eventually develop as they get older.

 - School years

-Knowing how to navigate friendship in school is not always easy.
+Knowing how to navigate friendships in school is not always easy.

 ✔️ Allow your kids to choose their friendships.

 Your child will navigate to children who are like them.
 Try not to interfere with the friend your child is making unless it is harmful to them.